sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Have option to specify CA server to have your CSR signed by it

 ### User Interfaces
-  - The feature is managed through the SONiC Management Framework, including full support for Klish, REST and gNMI
+  - The feature is managed through the SONiC Management Framework, including full support for KLISH, REST and gNMI

 ### Serviceability
-  - UI show commands are provided to show session states
   - All session events are logged
   - Alarms are raised for certificate issues
   - RPCs will return error codes and messages
+  - All RPC and API calls will be logged
+  - YANG models will validate data and return errors as appropriate

 ### Scaling
   - No known issues with scaling